Vincentmrl/La-Posta-The-Game/README.md

 The game takes place in a mission in which Cirino and other soldiers have to dismantle an enemy turret which was blocking supply trucks, including mail.

 ## How to play
-As it was developed for a diploma there was little time to correct some bugs.
-When starting the game press **ESC** twice to get to the menu, then press play.
+As it was developed for a diploma there was little time to correct some bugs, therefore when starting the game press **ESC** twice to get to the menu, then press play.

 ## Team members:
 Vincenzo Martino: 3D Modeling, graphics, GUI and co-programmer